bennettnw2/GroceryDataEntry/GroceryDataEntryNotes.md

 This is odd as I was not getting this error ever...

 Ok!
 So after a bit of just testing a bunch of different stuff I figured it out.
 Well, not me personally but StackOverflow helped me out.
 [How to Insert into Sqlite Using Bash](https://stackoverflow.com/questions/4152321/how-to-insert-into-sqlite-database-using-bash)
-I attempted to use this post's method before but I ~think I must have~ obviously had a syntactial error as It was not working.
+I attempted to use this post's method before but I ~think I must have~ obviously had a syntactical error as It was not working.

 Test:
 ```